Trees - Regional References

 CONIFERS OF CALIFORNIA

 Robert Lanner.
 An informative guide to the state’s native cone-bearing trees and shrubs.
-Contains illustrations & photos, detailed i.d. information for each species, facts on habitat, distribution, uses, and place in the early botanical and historical literature of the state.
+Contains illustrations and photographs, detailed identification information for each species, facts on habitat, distribution, uses, and place in the early botanical and historical literature of the state.
 7 x 9-1/4, 288p, 165 color photos, illustrations and range maps, 1999.

 Return to Categories Page